2nd International Film Festival in New York

 Narmeen by Dipti Gupta, India, 18 mins

-Narmeen is about the loss of identity and association in the trying times of partition of India.
-Noor, a young woman grieving the death of her daughter, is torn between moving to a new country and holding on the last vestiges of memory that she has.
+Narmeen is about the loss of identity and association in the trying times of the partition of India.
+Noor, a young woman grieving the death of her daughter, is torn between moving to a new country and holding on to the last vestiges of memory that she has.
 Unable to come to terms with reality, she exists in a dreamlike state.
 When a Sikh refugee comes in the neighborhood from the ‘other side’, Noor takes a liking for his young son.
 But her attempts at befriending him are blatantly thwarted by the embittered father.

 Aiaao by Jaami Abdullah Farooq, Bangladesh, 13 mins